-The MET package produces output in four basic file formats: STAT files, ASCII files, NetCDF files, and Postscript plots.
+The MET package produces output in four basic file formats: STAT files, ASCII files, NetCDF files, and PostScript plots.
 The MET-TC tool produces output in TCSTAT, which stands for Tropical Cyclone - STAT.
 This output format consists of tabular ASCII data that can be easily read by many analysis tools and software packages, making the output from MET-TC very versatile.
 Like STAT, TCSTAT is a specialized ASCII format containing one record on each line.
 Currently, the only line type available in MET-TC is TCMPR (Tropical Cyclone Matched Pairs).
 As more line types are included in future releases, all line types will be included in a single TCSTAT file.
-MET-TC also outputs a NetCDF format file in the TC-Dland tool, as input to the TC-Pairs tool.
+The TC-DLand, TC-Diag, TC-RMW, and RMW-Analysis tools also write NetCDF files containing a variety of output data types.

-TC-Dland Tool
+TC-DLand Tool